zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 - **Column Identification**:
   - Determined common columns between the training and testing datasets using `.intersection()`, ensuring consistent feature usage.
   - Identified numerical columns based on data types (`int64` and `float64`) and predefined relevant features, removing any mismatched columns for a unified preprocessing pipeline.
+  - Used columns highlighted on the Feature Importance Plot.

 - **Imputation Strategy**:
   - Implemented the `SimpleImputer` with a median strategy to handle missing values in numerical columns, effectively reducing bias from outliers.